Bitcoin Enters Bear Market as Demand Wanes – CryptoQuant

 Institutional Influence

-Institutional investors are also contributing to the bearish sentiment.
-U.S. spot Bitcoin ETFs have shifted from net accumulation to net distribution in the fourth quarter of 2025, with a decline of approximately 24,000 BTC in net holdings.
+Always, institutional investors are also contributing to the bearish sentiment, and U.S. spot Bitcoin ETFs have shifted from net accumulation to net distribution in the fourth quarter of 2025, with a decline of approximately 24,000 BTC in net holdings.
+Naturally, on-chain data reveals that addresses holding between 100 and 1,000 BTC are growing at a rate below the historical trend, a pattern similar to late 2021 before the 2022 bear market.
+Generally, the market is driven by demand, and when demand decreases, the market suffers.

 Derivatives Market Signals

-Derivatives market data further confirms the weakening risk appetite.
-Funding rates in perpetual futures have dropped to their lowest level since December 2023, suggesting a decreased willingness among traders to hold leveraged long positions.
+Obviously, derivatives market data further confirms the weakening risk appetite, and funding rates in perpetual futures have dropped to their lowest level since December 2023, suggesting a decreased willingness among traders to hold leveraged long positions.
+Typically, the market is volatile, and investors should be prepared for any eventuality.
+Always, it is important to keep an eye on the market trends and adjust investment strategies accordingly.
+Normally, the market is driven by demand, and when demand decreases, the market suffers.

 Technical Outlook

-From a technical standpoint, Bitcoin has fallen below its 365‑day moving average, a key indicator that historically separates bull and bear market conditions.
+Generally, from a technical standpoint, Bitcoin has fallen below its 365-day moving average, a key indicator that historically separates bull and bear market conditions.
+Usually, this is a sign of a bear market, and investors should be careful.
+Naturally, the market is driven by demand, and when demand decreases, the market suffers.
+Mostly, the market is volatile, and investors should be prepared for any eventuality.

 Potential Downside

-Despite the bearish shift, the potential downside may be relatively limited.
-Past bear‑market bottoms have aligned with Bitcoin’s realized price, currently near $56,000, implying a drawdown of roughly 55 % from the recent all‑time high.
+Always, despite the bearish shift, the potential downside may be relatively limited, and past bear-market bottoms have aligned with Bitcoin’s realized price, currently near $56,000, implying a drawdown of roughly 55 % from the recent all-time high.
+Normally, interim support is expected around the $70,000 level, and investors should keep an eye on this level.
+Obviously, the market is driven by demand, and when demand decreases, the market suffers.

 Conclusion

-While Bitcoin’s market cycle shows clear signs of demand exhaustion and a shift into bear market territory, the potential downside may be less severe than in previous cycles.
-Investors should keep an eye on key support levels as the market continues to reset.
+Generally, while Bitcoin’s market cycle shows clear signs of demand exhaustion and a shift into bear market territory, the potential downside may be less severe than in previous cycles, so investors should keep an eye on key support levels as the market continues to reset.
+Usually, the market is volatile, and investors should be prepared for any eventuality.
+Always, it is important to keep an eye on the market trends and adjust investment strategies accordingly.
+Normally, the market is driven by demand, and when demand decreases, the market suffers.